This Kale Quinoa and Mushroom Skillet is made in one pan and is SO easy and full of flavour. It’s a healthy dinner that your whole family will love!

 Anyway.
 Enough about cold weather.
 Well, almost enough.
 We need to address the ugly beast (NO, not the ugly beast that is my current appearance, the ugly beast that is lurking out yonder my window.
 Get your head in the game.)

-BE-CA-USE, the only redeeming quality about vacation weather for ice cubes is that it makes warm, buttery, one pan kale and quinoa skillets.
+BE-CA-USE, the only redeeming quality about vacation weather for ice cubes (which is Taylor Speak for ‘cold weather’) is that it makes warm, buttery, one pan quinoa and kale skillet.
 Do you remember the “Cheesy” Mexican Quinoa Skillet?

 WHY IS QUINOA IN A SKILLET JUST SO GOOD?!